guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 except UserManualAction as error:
     # Several exceptions in this system may require users to take some manual steps.
     # Such group supports 'email_body' and 'send_to' fields.
-    # For those group, send an email to notify them.
+    # For those groups, send an email to notify them.
     send_email(error.email_body, error.send_to)
 ```

 ### 📥 Where to place exceptions

 Keep exceptions in the same modules that raise them.
-Often you want to put a "generic group exception" at a top level and more specific ones close to a logical module.
+Often you want to put a "generic group exception" at top-level and more specific ones close to a logical module.

 Example: